-Ericsson SDI Manager discovers compute hardware from any of our approved vendors and configures it into the common pool.
-It logically allocates those resources into virtual, performance-optimized datacenters (vPODs).
-These vPODs are used for virtual, containerized, and bare metal deployments, depending on the need of the workloads.
+Ericsson SDI Manager discovers and manages compute hardware from any of our certified vendors and configures it into the common pool.

-Managing all hardware, independent of vendor, in a common pool from a single integration point with a common set of skills, tools, and procedures creates operational efficiencies and the unique capability to scale out.
-By providing spare capacity at the infrastructure level, instead of within each POD, a common pool reduces the hardware buffer by 50 percent.
+Managing all hardware, independent of vendor, in a common pool from a single integration point with a common set of skills, tools, and procedures, creates operational efficiencies.
+By providing spare capacity at the infrastructure level, instead of within each POD, a common pool can reduce the overall need for compute hardware by 15%.

 Datasheets Ericsson HDS 8000 hardware

 The SDI Manager provides hardware management and is also the centerpiece in managing the vPOD setup including tenant management.
 It manages both Ericsson HDS 8000 hardware as well as compute and storage hardware from our certified vendors.
 An open RedFish North bound interface provides a common integration point for Ericsson and other vendors’ hardware in the common pool.